Pyloromyotomy (Ramstedt)

 [Resident name]

 General endotracheal.
-Nasogastric tube decompressed stomach prior to induction.
+Orogastric tube decompressed stomach prior to induction.

-Patient is a [X]-week-old [male / female] presenting with [non-bilious projectile vomiting / failure to thrive] and [palpable olive / ultrasound-confirmed] hypertrophic pyloric stenosis.
+Patient is a [X]-week-old [male / female] (weight [X] kg) presenting with [non-bilious projectile vomiting / failure to thrive] and [palpable olive / ultrasound-confirmed] hypertrophic pyloric stenosis.
 Pyloric muscle thickness [X] mm, channel length [X] mm on ultrasound.
-Electrolytes corrected: [Na X, K X, Cl X, CO2 X].
+Electrolytes corrected: Na [X], K [X], Cl [X], HCO3 [X].
 Patient adequately resuscitated.
 Risks including mucosal perforation, incomplete myotomy, wound infection, and pyloric spasm discussed with parents.
 Consent obtained.

 [LAPAROSCOPIC:] The patient was positioned supine.
 A 5-mm umbilical trocar was placed using [open Hasson technique].
 CO2 insufflation to 8 mmHg.
-Two [3-mm] working ports placed in the [right and left upper quadrants].
+Two [3-mm] working ports placed via stab incisions in the [right upper quadrant / epigastric / left upper quadrant] positions.
 The pylorus was grasped and the anterior avascular surface exposed.
-A longitudinal pyloromyotomy was performed using a [laparoscopic pyloromyotomy knife / arthrotomy blade] from the gastric antrum to the duodenum, avoiding the duodenal mucosa.
-The pyloric muscle was spread with a pyloric spreader until complete.
-Mucosal integrity tested by air insufflation via nasogastric tube with no leak confirmed.
+A longitudinal seromuscular incision was made with a [laparoscopic pyloromyotomy knife / arthrotomy blade] from the gastric antrum to the prepyloric vein of Mayo (pyloroduodenal junction), extending approximately 1 cm onto the gastric antrum proximally.
+The pyloric muscle was spread with a pyloric spreader, separating the muscle fibers bluntly down to the submucosa until the mucosa bulged freely and the cut edges moved independently.
+The distal extent was confirmed to stop at the vein of Mayo, avoiding the duodenal mucosa.
+Mucosal integrity confirmed by [air insufflation via OGT with no leak identified / direct visual inspection after duodenal compression with no mucus or bile extruded].
 Ports removed.
 Umbilical fascia closed with [3-0 Vicryl].

 None